kemuel-albury/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
-## Staking Platform
+## CrowdFunding Platform
-I will create a staking platform that runs on testnet.
+I will create a crowdfunding platform that runs on testnet.